loukwn/GifSound-It/README.md

 It is a single activity application that features a fragment for every screen and is organized in an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) fashion.
 The primary reason that led me to choose a single activity architecture is really the performance benefit, since opening a different activity each time we want to navigate to a new screen, bears a much bigger performance toll than navigating with simple fragments.

-When it comes to testing, the MVVM architecture makes things a lot easier, since it completely decouples the classes/layers.
-Since the connections are one-way (every layer listens only to the one ahead of it), unit testing becomes a breeze, since for every [SUT](https://en.wikipedia.org/wiki/System_under_test), we just have to mock the behaviour of the layer it listens to.

 The layers of the architecture implemented in this app are the following:

 ### View / Presentation layer